vagebnd/runtype/docs/usage/processing-entities.md

 # Processors

-We use processors to determine how we should process a given entity.
+Runtype for Laravel uses processors to determine how we should process a given entity.
 Let's illustrate this with an example.

-Because RunType generates types at runtime, we need to know how to process a given entity.
+Because RunType generates Typescript types at runtime, we need to know how to process a given entity.
 By default, RunType ships with 3 processors:

 - `DefaultProcessor` (which is used for all entities that don't have a specific processor)